 One of the most interesting insights from Jobscan’s Hiring Professionals Survey on Ageism was how many recruiters commented on the prevalence of reverse ageism, (age discrimination against young workers).
 Especially in economic downturns, young workers have to worry about ageism, too.
 In my last article, I shared 10 ways older workers can avoid ageism on […]

 Ageism is alive and well in the time of COVID-19.
 Many employers have had to make the difficult decision to run super lean during this economic downturn, and both old and young job seekers are feeling the pinch.
 The most common reason for reductions-in-force (RIFs or layoffs) is generally financial.
 And the truth of the […]

-There are two types of skills used in resumes: hard skills and soft skills.
-When used correctly, they work together to form a powerhouse resume that provides the hiring manager a glimpse into the job seeker.
+There are two types of skills recruiters look for on resumes: hard skills and soft skills.
+When used correctly, they work together to form a powerhouse resume that provides the hiring manager a comprehensive understanding of the job seeker’s capabilities.
 What are Hard Skills?
 Hard skills are taught skills.
-They are quantifiable and are often learned in school, through certifications, […]
+They are quantifiable and are often […]